geoserver/geoserver/doc/en/user/source/styling/sld-extensions/pointsymbols.rst

 -----------------

 ``ExternalGraphic`` is the other way to define point symbology.
-Unlike marks, external graphic images are used as-is, so the specification is somewhat simpler.
+Unlike marks, external graphics are used as-is, so the specification is somewhat simpler.
-This consists of specifying the the file pathname and the image format using a mime type:
+The element content specifies a graphic ``OnlineResource`` using a URL or file path, and the graphic ``Format`` using a MIME type:

 .. code-block:: xml
    :linenos: